harshv5094/hyprland/README.md

 > You need to configure it during `archinstall`.

 So, this is my hyprland rice in archlinux.\
+This setup contains minimal configuration to setting up your desktop.\
 To install my setup:

 - Just make sure to clone the setup in `$HOME` directory.